akittana/aws-virtual-bastion/README.md

 Download index.html and client.min.js, both located under /src.
 It can be run locally or hosted on a webserver (or S3 bucket).

 # Compiling from source
-If changes are made to the source code, then 'npn run prod_build' will recompile from source.
+If changes are made to the source code, then 'npm run prod_build' will recompile from source.